 \section{Introduction}

 \pagenumbering{arabic} Nucleation is a rare and thermally activated process.
 In molecular dynamics (MD) simulations, only small critical clusters with low nucleation barrier --- in the regime of high supersaturation --- are accessible with brute-force approaches~\cite{YM_method_JCP1998, auerPredictionAbsoluteCrystalnucleation2001, Reguera_JCP2009, Tanaka_JCP2005, Zhukhovitskii_JCP2016, MD_LJ_JCP2000, Wedekin_Reguera_JCP2009}, even when the simulation system is large~\cite{Diemand_JCP2013, Diemand_JCP2014, Diemand_PRE2014}.
 While nucleation rates can be readily measured from brute-force simulations~\cite{Hangi-Talkner1990, YM_method_JCP1998}, identifying critical clusters remains highly challenging~\cite{Angelil_JCP2014}.
 A common strategy to estimate the critical cluster size is to apply the nucleation theorem~\cite{Kashchiev_JCP1982} from measured nucleation rate~\cite{Diemand_JCP2013}.
 However, in the high-supersaturation regime, classical nucleation assumptions become questionable~\cite{Wedekin_Reguera_JCP2009}.
-To overcome these limitations, a variety of rare-event simulation techniques have been developed to promote the formation of critical cluster~\cite{Izrailev1999, Dellago2002Jul, Bolhuis2002Oct, Peters2006Aug, Allen2009Oct, Kastner2011Nov, Hartmann2013Dec, Patel2014Feb, Comer2015Jan, Bernardi2015May, Mullen2015Jun, Bussi2020Apr, Raucci2022Feb, Burgin2023Jan}.
-These methods are well suited for investigating nucleation with larger nucleation barriers and at lower supersaturation \cite{Vega_JCP_2024}.
+To overcome these limitations, a variety of rare-event simulation techniques have been developed to promote the formation of critical cluster~\cite{Izrailev1999, Dellago2002Jul, Bolhuis2002Oct, Peters2006Aug, Allen2009Oct, Kastner2011Nov, Hartmann2013Dec, Patel2014Feb, Comer2015Jan, Bernardi2015May, Mullen2015Jun, Bussi2020Apr, Raucci2022Feb, Burgin2023Jan,Vega_JCP_2024,Ronneberger_2015,Finney_2024}.
 In parallel, another approach has emerged: the seeding technique \cite{Vega_Seeding_JCP2016, Seeding_NVT_Cavitation_PRE2020, Vega-Seeding-NVT_PRE2020, Vega_PRE2019}.
+The technique was employed to investigate cavitation and condensation, as well as crystal nucleation \cite{Vega_Seeding_JCP2016,Sun_PRL2018}.
 In seeded MD simulations, the system is initialized with a pre-formed nucleus of the new phase.
 At constant pressure and temperature (NPT ensemble), the inserted seed may either grow (if post-critical) or redissolve (if pre-critical).
 At the exact critical size, the cluster corresponds to an unstable equilibrium, with a $50\%$ probability of growth or dissolution.
 Once the critical cluster is identified, classical nucleation theory (CNT)~\cite{Kashchiev_JCP1982, becker_kinetische_1935, volmer_kinetik_1939, zeldovich_theory_1942, frenkel_kinetic_1946, Turnbull_1949, feder_homogeneous_1966}, on which the approach relies, can then be applied to estimate the nucleation rate~\cite{Vega_Seeding_JCP2016}.
 This approach is conceptually simple and intuitive, but in practice requires many independent simulations to pinpoint the condition at which the seed is critical.
 Moreover, because the seeds typically grow or redissolve rapidly, NPT seeding can be computationally intensive when aiming for robust statistics.